josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🇬🇧_why_the_uk_is_in_the_falklands.md

 > While the Falklands are clearly contested, they are not necessarily the most straightforward case through which to examine decolonisation as a general principle.

+In the same way that no one can speak for any other people self-determination, other people cannot speak for the Falkland Islanders' own wishes for self-determination, without allowing them to lead on that matter.

 ---

 ## 🧩 Why This Case Is Structurally Complex